rust-lang/rustc-dev-guide/src/diagnostics/translation.md

 2. Using typed identifiers with `DiagnosticBuilder` APIs (in `Diagnostic` implementations).

-When adding or changing a translatable diagnostic, you don't need to worry about the translations, only updating the original English message.
-Currently, each crate which defines translatable diagnostics has its own Fluent resource, such as `parser.ftl` or `typeck.ftl`.
+When adding or changing a translatable diagnostic, you don't need to worry about the translations.
+Only updating the original English message is required.
+Currently,
+each crate which defines translatable diagnostics has its own Fluent resource, which is a file named `messages.ftl`, located in the root of the crate
+(such as`compiler/rustc_expand/messages.ftl`).

 ## Fluent